jpaulm/javafbp-websockets/README.md

 You can now run the command-line test Server code in com.jpmorrsn.fbp.websockets.networks.TestWebSockets by entering in the project directory

-     java -cp "build/libs/javafbp-websockets-1.1.0.jar;lib/javafbp-4.1.0.jar;lib/java-websocket-1.3.0.jar" com.jpaulmorrison.fbp.examples.networks.TestWebSockets
+     java -cp "build/libs/javafbp-websockets-1.1.1.jar;lib/javafbp-4.1.0.jar;lib/java-websocket-1.3.0.jar" com.jpaulmorrison.fbp.examples.networks.TestWebSockets

 (note the double quotes).

-In this example, the `javafbp-4.1.0` jar file has been copied into the JavaFBP-WebSockets `lib` folder for ease of use.
+In this example, the `javafbp-4.1.0` jar file has been copied into the JavaFBP-WebSockets `lib` folder for ease of use with Eclipse.

 This will display the message `WebSocketServer starting` on the console.